 To help you better understand how dental implants work and what they are designed to do, Dr. Donian Shen has provided answers to some commonly asked questions.
-If you would like to learn more about dental implants and how they can help you restore your smile, please contact our practice to schedule a $80 non-refundable consultation*.
+If you would like to learn more about dental implants and how they can help you restore your smile, please contact our practice to schedule a free consultation*.

 Q. What are the benefits of dental implants?

 A. The benefits of dental implants can vary somewhat from patient to patient depending on their needs and desired outcome.
 Generally speaking, dental implants can:

 - Provide a permanent replacement for missing teeth

 - Serve as a convenient solution to restoring your smile